 "To become more visible within the community with a focus on diversity of gender and culture as a community service club whilst embracing the avenues of service of Rotary International".

 "The 4 Way Test"

 Of the things we think, say or do.

 1. Is it the TRUTH?

 2. Is it FAIR to all concerned?

 3. Will it build GOODWILL and BETTER FRIENDSHIPS?
-4. Will it be BENEFICIAL to all concerned?

 "The Object of Rotary"